DJMare/express_Sequelize_CreateMigration/README.md

 # express_Sequelize_CreateMigration
-An express app utilizing sequelize cli to connect to mySql workbence and create a migration.
+An express app utilizing sequelize cli to connect to mySql workbench and create a migration.

 COMMAND PROMPT